 Sports related injuries are commonly treated using the RICE method.
 This includes rest, applying ice to the injured area, compression and elevating the ankle.
 More serious sprains and injuries may require surgery, which could include arthroscopic and reconstructive surgery.
 Rehabilitation and therapy may also be required in order to get any recovering athlete to become fully functional again.
 Any unusual aches and pains an athlete sustains must be evaluated by a licensed, reputable medical professional.

-If you have any questions please feel free to contact our office located in Richmond, VA .
+If you have any questions please contact our office located in Richmond, VA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Ankle pain can result from various causes, with tripping and muscle weakness being significant contributors.
 Tripping or rolling the ankle during activities like walking or running can lead to sprains or strains, causing pain, swelling, and bruising surrounding the ankle joint.
 Another key cause of ankle pain is muscle weakness, which can occur from lack of exercise or injury.
 Weak ankle muscles make it harder to stabilize the joint, increasing the risk of twisting or turning the ankle during daily movements.
 This instability can also lead to recurring ankle injuries.
 Symptoms of ankle pain often include localized tenderness, difficulty walking, stiffness, and swelling.
 If you have ankle pain for any reason, it is suggested that you consult a podiatrist who can determine what the cause is, and offer appropriate treatment solutions.